ASAP-Digest/ASAP-Digest/docs/ASAP_DIGEST_ROADMAP.md

 ### Subtask 1.2: Configure WordPress as a Headless CMS
 - **Action**: Set up a WordPress instance with necessary plugins to act as a headless CMS.
 - **Steps**:
-  1. Install a local WordPress instance using LocalWP, XAMPP, or a cloud provider (e.g., WP Engine, Kinsta).
+  1. Install a local WordPress instance using LocalWP.
      - Ensure the database uses MariaDB.
   2. Log into the WordPress admin dashboard (e.g., `https://asapdigest/wp-admin`).
   3. Navigate to "Settings" > "Permalinks" and set to "Post name" for clean URLs.